Published by Jeremy. Last Updated on August 20, 2021.

 So even if you fall into the camp about having a bad experience with Jager in the past, this one will definitely win you back over.
 (Or if not, more for us!)

 Lorelei is located at 124 S Highland Avenue in East Liberty.
 We were invited out by the team at Lorelei for this review, but as always all opinions are our own.
-We stayed for a while after our visit with the Lorelei team and purchased more food and drinks on our own.
+We have since visited Lorelei many times on our own expense and have incorporate opinions from those in our review as well.